6:45am PT by Rick Porter

 All that cash is intended to help Quibi have as many as 7,000 pieces of content for users within a year of launching, ranging from scripted dramas and comedies to competition shows to newscasts.
 Katzenberg has said the goal is to release new shows every other week.

-The service, set to debut in April 2020, is aimed at mobile users, with shows filmed specifically for the format and broken into "chapters" of eight or 10 minutes each.
+The service, set to debut April 6, 2020, is aimed at mobile users, with shows filmed specifically for the format and broken into "chapters" of eight or 10 minutes each.
 Users will pay $4.99 monthly for an ad-supported version of the service or $7.99 for a version with no ads.

 CEO Meg Whitman has said she and Katzenberg see Quibi as a complement to, rather than competitor of, other streaming services like Netflix, Hulu and Amazon's Prime Video.
 Whitman cites research showing that mobile viewing of those services accounts for only about 10 percent of total time spent with them, so Quibi can serve a market for people looking for shorter, high-quality content during commutes, on lunch breaks or in other downtime.